statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 };
 const applicationChannel1Id = getChannelId(applicationChannel1);

-// Construct a state that allocates 3 wei to each of us, and has turn numer n - 1
+// Construct a state that allocates 3 wei to each of us, and has turn number n - 1
 // This is the "pre fund setup" state for our application channel A1

 const threeEachStatePreFS: State = {